-BGU students are committed to embrace a lifestyle of integrity, which includes an internal commitment both to live righteously and to quickly confess and repent of areas of sin.
+BGU students are committed to embracing a lifestyle of integrity, which includes an internal commitment both to live righteously and to quickly confess and repent of areas of sin.
 Those who embrace integrity desire to bring any sin, whether publicly known or secretly hidden, into the light, maintaining unhindered fellowship with God and with those in their community.
-We do not expect perfection of anyone, but rather a fervent pursuit of holiness and quick confession and repentance toward any areas of failure.
+While we do not expect perfection from anyone, we encourage a fervent pursuit of holiness and quick confession and repentance toward any areas of failure, confiding in trusted mentors, pastors, or counselors.